Little One: Chapter 21

 Jesse finished laughing and wrapped his arms tighter around me.
 “You are so funny, Fiona, I need to get you drunk more often.
 I love this side of you, I never get to see it.”

 I rolled my eyes.
 “Don’t get your hopes u — ”

 “You’re right though, I do interrogate you, I do,” he cut me off mid speech, musing placidly.
 His tone had completely changed into something much more serene and ponderous.
-“You’re like this little enigma, there’s so much I don’t know about you, so much I want to know. . .”
+“You’re a mystery, Fiona, there’s so much I don’t know about you, so much I want to know. . .”